 Huge advantage

-Republican control of the Senate will be a big advantage for Mr. Trump to appoint government officials and judges, because this legislative body approves the nominations of the White House owner.
+The Republican Party's control of the Senate will be a big advantage for Mr. Trump to appoint government officials and judges, because this legislative body approves the nominations of the White House owner.
 During his first term, Mr. Trump successfully appointed 234 federal judges, including 3 Supreme Court justices, according to CNBC.
-Mr. Trump's nominations have tilted the balance in the US Supreme Court towards judges with traditionally conservative views (6 people), compared to only 3 judges with more open views.
+Mr. Trump's nominations have tilted the balance in the US Supreme Court towards judges with traditional conservative views (6 people), compared to only 3 judges with more open views.

 The Supreme Court issued a landmark ruling in 2022, overturning Roe v.
 Wade, allowing states to decide whether to allow abortion.
-In addition, in July, the court declared that the former president had immunity from prosecution for official actions while in office, a ruling that was seen as a victory for Mr. Trump against prosecution efforts against him.
+In addition, in July, the court declared that the former president had immunity from prosecution for official actions while in office, a decision that was seen as a victory for Mr. Trump against prosecution efforts against him.

-Donald Trump celebrates victory on November 6
+Mr. Donald Trump celebrates his victory on November 6.

 PHOTO: REUTERS